Marriage-Based Green Cards

-To sponsor a foreign spouse for a Green Card, the petitioner must either be a U.S Citizen or a U.S Permanent Resident (Green Card holder).
+To sponsor a foreign spouse for a green card, the petitioner must either be a U.S. citizen or a U.S. permanent resident (green card holder).
 If the sponsoring spouse obtained his or her own lawful permanent resident status through marriage, there are certain rules that must be followed.
-This is often overlooked and can have drastic consequences.
+This is often overlooked, which can have drastic consequences.
 In addition, petitioners must be able to meet the following requirements:

 - Parties must be legally married and able to produce a valid Marriage Certificate.